threefoldtecharchive/tfchain_tft_bridge/specs/bridge.md

 ## TF Chain swap to Stellar

 A user will call `swap_to_stellar(optional target, amount)`.
 The validator daemons will pick up a an event containing information about the swap to stellar.
-The validators will call `propose_burn_transaction_or_add_sig` with the information about the stellar transaction.
+The validators will call `propose_withdraw_transaction_or_add_sig` with the information about the stellar transaction.

-If more then *(number of validators / 2) + 1* signatures are present on the burn transaction, the transaction is considered valid and the chain will emit an event that the transaction is ready to be submitted.
+If more then *(number of validators / 2) + 1* signatures are present on the withdraw transaction, the transaction is considered valid and the chain will emit an event that the transaction is ready to be submitted.

 The daemons will see this transaction ready event and retrieve the transcation object from storage.
 They will submit the transaction, along with all the signatures to the stellar network.
 Only one validator will succeed in this operation, the other validators will get an error, but they can ignore that because stellar has a double spend protection mechanism.